christianblandford/react-daisyui/README.md

 First, clone this repo.

-Then run yarn to install all of the dependencies.
+Then run yarn to install all of the dependencies:

 `yarn`

 Now you can launch the storybook dev server by running:

+`yarn start`

-`yarn start` which will automatically open your browser to storybook.
+Your browser will automatically open to Storybook.

 ## Creating new components